jj-vcs/jj/docs/community_tools.md

 Find it [here][jj-fzf].

+## jj-log.nvim

+jj-log.nvim is a simple way to bring the current revision message into Neovim statusbar and commands.
+Useful if you like keeping an eye on the description of what you are currently working on.

+Find it [here][jj-log.nvim]

 ## JJ TUI

 This is TUI for Jujutsu built in Ocaml, it is unopiniated and its creator is